Daniel Clark Sr.: Post-Revolutionary War career

 Clark also became business partners with James Wilkinson, who was both a general in the American army and a spy on the payroll of the Spanish, and together they were important advisers to governor Miró.
 Wilkinson had arrived in New Orleans in 1787, been introduced to Governor Miró, swore his allegiance to Spain, and Clark had become his "agent."
 Together Clark and Wilkinson "encouraged the Louisiana–Kentucky trade by subsidies" and simultaneously initiated a local "tobacco crisis."
 Their methods were improper: "In August 1788 Wilkinson, Clark Sr., and Isaac Dunn signed 'Articles of Agreement' to foster a three-way trade involving merchandise imported from Philadelphia, western raw materials, and Louisiana specie—all completely illegal according to Spanish policy.
 In a letter written two months earlier, Colonel Clark had carefully explained the methods (judicious bribery, loopholes in mercantile policy) by which these products could be smuggled into and out of New Orleans."
 Wilkinson (and Clark) had a monopoly on "selling Kentucky produce in the Louisiana metropolis," which ultimately failed due to the "opposition by the rank-and-file" of settlers.
 Nonetheless, Clark and Wilkinson's trading firm in operation 1787 to 1791 "proved less rewarding than anticipated."
 The details of the failure are not well understood but the "alliance ended with General Wilkinson owing the elder Clark a goodly sum of money thus suggesting that the fault lay with Wilkinson."
 Historians have called this the Spanish Conspiracy, or alternatively, the Wilkinson Conspiracy.

+He was on the Spanish census of Natchez inhabitants in 1792, living near Buffalo Creek.
 During the period of political instability in 1797 that preceded the eventual transfer of the Natchez District to the United States, local residents created competing committees supporting different political factions.
 The first, which was created in July 1797 and was generally composed of merchants who supported the views of Andrew Ellicott, was known as the Committee of Safety and consisted of Gabriel Benoist, Joseph Bernard, Peter Bryan Bruin, Daniel Clark Sr., Robert Dixon, Philander Smith, Isaac Gaillard, and Frederick Kimball.
 The committee organized in September 1797, which was composed largely of plantation owners and "debtors" and was loyal to adventurer Anthony Hutchins, consisted of Abner Green, Thomas Green Sr., Chester Ashley, Daniel Burnet, Landon Davis, Justice King, Dr. John Shaw, and James Stuart.
 When the Natchez District became the Mississippi Territory of the United States, Clark was one of the "men of means" who aligned himself with the Federalist Party generally and territorial governor Winthrop Sargent specifically.
 Sargent rewarded him by appointing him commander of the militia of Adams County, Mississippi Territory (the southern half of the Natchez District, contra Pickering County), and senior justice of the courts of quarter sessions and common pleas.
 Clark's plantation in this section was just north of the international boundary, and this was eventually surveyed and mapped as the settlement of Clarksville, and was where Louisiana governor Baron Carondelet "first proposed the boundary commission should meet."